hapax/hapax.github.io/assets/simple-physics.md

 dramatically larger using Google!

 *Nonlinearity.* Another failure mode is "nonlinearity".
-(I first saw this highlighted in lukeprog's
+(I first saw this in lukeprog's
 [great introduction](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates)
 to Fermi estimates.)
 Our method of factorising assumes that subestimates